 Katelin is a Registered Clinical Counsellor (RCC) in the Province of BC.
 Katelin places the utmost importance on developing trust, safety, and collaboration with clients as they work towards their therapeutic goals.
 Her strength based approach works to discover and utilize every individual’s unique assets and abilities.
 Katelin believes these inherent strengths create the foundation for lasting positive change in all facets of life.
+She provides telehealth sessions at VPC (virtual counselling and consulting via secure videocall or telephone calls).

 In the past, Katelin has worked with children and families living with challenges such as cancer, Autism Spectrum Disorder, and Fetal Alcohol Spectrum Disorder.
 Outside of private practice, she provides counselling and support to children and youth, and their families living with learning disabilities at Fraser Academy School.
 Katelin is also a passionate about sharing what she knows with new psychologists and counsellors and is currently an Adjunct Faculty teaching counselling skills to students at Adler University.
 Katelin’s work with adults has included individuals living with trauma, anxiety, depression, grief and loss, and the unique challenges facing older adults.